 The 12 elephants that live here are mostly domesticated animals that have been adopted when their owners couldn’t keep them anymore.
 The oldest elephant is 75 years old and the youngest just 13.

-Elephant Hills have won multiple awards for sustainable tourism and animal welfare.
+Elephant Hills has won multiple awards for sustainable tourism and animal welfare.
 From everything we saw and read about this place, they seem to take pride in how they treat the elephants.
 The animals live in a big protected area in the middle of Khao Sok jungle, where they roam freely.

 Of course, you have to remember that these are domesticated animals in captivity and not in the wild.
 There will definitely be moments when they would rather do their own thing than be washed by tourists… But you have to keep in mind that none of these elephants would be able to survive in the wild and tourism money helps to preserve Asian elephants from extinction.